John H. Foote: Film critic

 His work as a critic continued, writing for the syndicated Metroland Organization, Toronto Life and Fashion, and various websites.
 His reviews and criticisms receive attention in Canada, where he has shared such as his own Academy Awards predictions.
 In addition, Foote was a member of InContention as their Toronto International Film Festival critic until February 2010.
 He then moved to The Awards Circuit, where he continued to cover TIFF and introduced Historical Circuit to their regular columns.
 He resigned in 2013.

 Over the course of his career as a film critic he has interviewed Robert Duvall, Meryl Streep, Clint Eastwood, Viggo Mortensen, Sally Field, Tom Cruise, Helen Hunt, Heath Ledger, Cate Blanchett, Paul Newman, Martin Scorsese, Francis Coppola and Sofia Coppola, Nicolas Cage, Sean Penn, Bruce Willis, Robert Carlyle, Jessica Lange, George Clooney, Tom Hanks, Al Pacino, Dustin Hoffman, Robert De Niro, Holly Hunter, Donald Sutherland, Quentin Tarantino, Charlize Theron, Amy Adams, John Boorman, Peter Jackson, Mickey Rourke, Johnny Depp, and the Coen brothers to name a few.

-Foote created his own website, Footeandfriendsonfilm.com in 2018 where he serves as CEO and Senior Film Critic.
+Foote created his own website, Footeandfriendsonfilm.com in 2018 where he is CEO and Senior Film Critic.
 The writers with him on the site are Alan Hurst, Nicholas Maylor and Craig Leask.